 One of those wilderness survival essentials is a bivvy, a sleeping bag substitute that fits in the palm of your hand.

-Hiking Gifts for Her
+Best Hiking Gifts for Her

 The Arc’teryx Cerium LT Down Jacket is the perfect down jacket for women.
 It’s roomy without being boxy and snug without being too fitted.
 When I bought my Arc’teryx Cerium LT, I sized up to allow for plenty of layering.